 Fiberglass doesn’t create an air seal, which means it allows for air leakage.
 That is going to lead to higher monthly energy bills as you try to regulate the temperature in your pole barn.
 Another problem with fiberglass is it comes with a replacement cost.
 Fiberglass will settle after time, which means it will also lose its insulation capabilities and cost you money to replace it.

 Spray foam insulation won’t need to be replaced, will work to keep the temperature and humidity right where you want it, and will keep you comfortable and happy with lower monthly energy bills.
 Fiberglass can’t regulate the temperature, humidity, or keep moisture out of your pole barn like spray foam can.

 What Type of Financing is Available for Insulating My Pole Barn?

 Some customers opt to finance their pole barn insulation project.

-Many contact their bank of credit union to find out what financing options are available to them.
-Others prefer to apply for 12 month same-as-cash or traditional term loan financing through one of our partners.
+Many contact their bank or credit union to find out what financing options are available to them.
+Others prefer to apply for 12-month same-as-cash or traditional term loan financing through one of our partners.
 The approval process is quick and easy.

 Is Open Cell or Closed Cell Spray Foam Insulation Better to Use in My Pole Barn?